hawkinsw/CS5138/MiniAssignmentExplore/README.md

 ```
 This output format can also be tricky to interpret.
 We'll dissect.
 The segment shown in the sample output is of type `LOAD` which specifies it is a segment whose contents will be loaded into memory from the file on disk.
 The segment's physical address is `0x000000000003c6f0` and its virtual address is `0x000000000003d6f0`.
 The data in the `PhysAddr` column is unspecified for ELF files destined to be run on Linux.
 On disk, this segment takes up `0x0000000000004920` bytes but in memory at runtime it takes up `0x0000000000004bf8` bytes. `RW` specifies the permissions of this segment in memory at runtime and indicates that it is readable and writable, but not executable.
 Finally, the `Align` indicates that the beginning of this segment in memory at runtime must be a multiple of `1000`.

-Other output from `hexdump -l` looks different but is easier to interpret.
+Other output from `readelf -l` looks different but is easier to interpret.
 It tells us which sections are in which segments.
 Record in `submission.txt` the name of the segment that contains `SECTION_USAGE`.
 I will refer to the segment that contains `SECTION_USAGE` as `SEGMENT_USAGE`.

 The final part of our analysis of the "Usage" string is to find out where and how it is used by the program when it is executing. `objdump` is really helpful in this respect.
 Open up the objdump and search for `PA_USAGE`.
 There might be a few places that the address occurs, but look for the one that looks like